sdbuchanan/HtB-Writeups-Retired/wall/wall.md

 [+] Check your netcat listener !
 ```

 Nothing showed up on our listener.
-Let's debug a little and see what is happening, why is it failing?
+Let's debug a little using [strace](http://man7.org/linux/man-pages/man1/strace.1.html) and see what is happening, why is it failing?

 ```console
 root@endeavour:~/htb/wall# cat strace.txt |grep "sendto\|recvfrom"